Campbell Wheeler

 Maths: I'm interested in interactions between geometry, low dimensional topology, number theory, and physics.
 In particular I like computing quantities, arising from enumerative geometry and quantum topology, and exploring their geometric, combinatorial and number theoretic properties.

 Nonmaths: I enjoy playing music and play the saxophone well-ish and attempt to play other things.
 If you want, you can check out my old band from Melbourne The Cactus Channel.
-I'm always up for games and making things most recently some practical knot theory leading to a scarf.
+I'm always up for games and making things most recently some practical knot theory leading to a beanie.

 CV